Want more information? Click here to read our FAQs >>

 AMC's professional instructors are dedicated, energetic, and talented leaders experienced in working with youth.
 All of our instructors are certified in wilderness medicine and trained in water safety, and have strong backcountry skills.
 They come from a wide variety of backgrounds and life experiences and are committed to providing youth with a fun and educational excursion in the outdoors while maximizing the safety of all participants.

 Backpacking remains one of the most popular outdoor activities in New England, and we explore some of the most striking mountainous terrain in the East.
 We camp at AMC or U.S. Forest Service shelter sites, designated tenting areas, or at our own low-impact sites and learn Leave No Trace techniques to protect these wild and beautiful areas.
 Most trips average four to eight miles per day, and we carry all the camping gear and food we'll need.
 Our trips in New Hampshire and western Maine explore the 770,000-acre White Mountain National Forest.
 With several Wilderness Areas and world-famous mountain ranges, the forest offers some of New England's premier hiking.
 Some of the places we explore include the Southern Presidentials, the Franconia Notch area, the Carter and Mahoosuc Ranges, and the Pemigewasset Wilderness area.
+Backpacking trips also adventure to The Devil’s Path in the Catskills of New York, The Berkshires of Massachusetts, and the 100-Mile Wilderness and Katahdin region of Maine.

 Look for bald eagles in their nests and enjoy the calls of the loons as you canoe through the scenic Rangeley Lakes and river systems of Maine and New Hampshire.
 We will review basic canoe strokes and techniques, group safety issues, water navigation skills, and open-water rescue skills.
 Daily paddles over flatwater, perhaps with a swim in between, will lead us to our evening camp where we enjoy delicious meals and watch the sunset.
 Depending on our route, some portaging may be required.

-Explore some of the best mountain-bike terrain in New Hampshire.
+Explore some of the best mountain-bike terrain in New Hampshire!
 You'll start on Great Glen Trails Outdoor Center's private bike trails to hone your skills on dirt roads, single track, and double track before venturing to other acclaimed areas for longer rides.
 Learn to shift like a pro, cross streams and logs, make field repairs, climb and descend with confidence, and be comfortable with varying terrain.
 Guides from Great Glen will join your AMC instructors to lead your rides.
 At the end of the day, retire to a campground for dinner and a swim.
 Mountain biking sections are designed for beginner to intermediate bikers to ensure that everyone is comfortable riding together.
-We recommend bringing your own bike if you have one, but pre-serviced bikes are available and included in the cost of the program.
+We recommend bringing your own bike if you have one, but pre-serviced bikes and helmets are available and included in the cost of the program.

 White Water Rafting